 One of the most breathtaking sights in the national park, the Yellowstone Grand Canyon stretches about 24 miles long around the Yellowstone River from the Upper Falls to the Tower Falls.

-When open, you can explore a variety of routes, including Uncle Tom's Trail as well as the trailheads leading to Mount Washburn.
+When open, you can explore a variety of day hiking routes, including Uncle Tom's Trail as well as the trailheads leading to Mount Washburn.

 - Brink of the Lower Falls parking lot

 - Lookout Point parking lot to Grand View parking lot